gwastro/1-ogc/workflow/README.md

  <sub>3.
 Department of Physics, Syracuse University, Syracuse, NY 13244, USA</sub>
  <sub>4.
 Fayetteville-Manlius High School, Manlius, NY 13104, USA</sub>

 This directory contains the scripts and configuration files necessary to reproduce the 1-OGC catalog using public data and code using the [Open Science Grid]().

-To use these instructions, you will need an [OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/5000632072-registration-and-login-for-osg-connect) account.
+## Obtain an OSG Connect account

+To use these instructions, you will need to follow the [OSG Connect registration instructions](https://support.opensciencegrid.org/support/solutions/articles/5000632072-registration-and-login-for-osg-connect) to get an account.
+Once you are set up with an account, you can [set up your account for ssh access](https://support.opensciencegrid.org/support/solutions/articles/12000027675-generate-ssh-key-pair-and-add-the-public-key-to-your-account) so you can log into the submit host `login.osgconnect.net`.
+If you are not familiar with  may want to explore some of the tutorials in the [quickstart guide](https://support.opensciencegrid.org/support/solutions/articles/5000633410-osg-connect-quickstart) and [pegasus introduction](https://support.opensciencegrid.org/support/solutions/articles/5000639789-pegasus) before attempting to run this workflow.

 ## Obtain a grid certificate